joeyvon2434/bamazon-CLI-app/README.md

 3. You will likely need to update the  server connection information to match your own local server.
 The set up location is in each file in lines 7 through 11.
 4. In your command line, execute "npm install".
 5. Start your localhost database connection using MySQL, or any other SQL based database.
+6. Use the schema.sql file to create the database.
+Copy the text within the file, and enter it into your favorite MySQL interface, then execute to set up the databse.
-6. You're ready to go!
+7. You're ready to go!

 # Summary:
 The three files allow the user to act as a customer making purchases, a manager that can monitor inventory and dd products, and a supervisor that can add departments, and look at the performance for each department.